luvinhphuc/shopee-example/README.md

 # shopee-example
- This project is just following the F8 instruction
+ This project is just following the F8 instructions